longturn/freeciv21/docs/Manuals/Game/menu.rst

 Disband
     Use this menu option to eliminate (kill, destroy, fire) a unit.
 If performed inside of a city, then 50% of the shields used in the production of the unit is given to the city and helps build whatever is currently under construction.
-If a unit is disanded outside of a city, there is no benefit other than the elimination of shield or gold upkeep depending on your form of government.
+If a unit is disbanded outside of a city, there is no benefit other than the elimination of shield or gold upkeep depending on your form of government.

 Rename